hazelcast/hazelcast/hazelcast-documentation/src/Introduction.md

 -   Dynamic fail-over

+-	A very small JAR file

 -	Super simple to use; include a single jar

 -   Super fast; thousands of operations per sec.

--   Super small; only 3 MB

 -   Super efficient; very nice to CPU and RAM